Quantitative Easing Programs in Major Economies: Stimulating Global Growth

 The Origins of Quantitative Easing Programs

 Imagine you're at a party, and the music is playing softly in the background.
 Suddenly, the host decides to crank up the volume to get everyone on their feet and dancing.
-This is essentially what central banks around the world do when they implement Quantitative Easing (QE) programs to stimulate economic growth.
+This is essentially what central banks around the world do when they implement Quantitative Easing (QE) programs to stimulate economic .

-Quantitative Easing is a monetary policy tool used by central banks to inject money into the economy when traditional methods, like lowering , are no longer effective.
-This unconventional approach involves the central bank purchasing long-term securities, such as government bonds and mortgage-backed securities, from financial institutions.
+Quantitative Easing is a monetary policy tool used by central banks to inject money into the economy when traditional methods, like lowering interest , are no longer effective.
+This unconventional approach involves the central bank purchasing long-term securities, such as government and mortgage-backed securities, from institutions.
 By doing so, the central bank increases the money supply, lowers interest rates, and encourages lending and investment.

 • Quantitative Easing was first introduced by the Bank of Japan in the early 2000s to combat deflation and stimulate economic growth.